alan-if/alan-i18n/resources/README.md

 The templates contain all the built-in ALAN runtime messages with their default definitions for the English, Swedish or German locale.

-A template is going to be very useful if you need to translate the Starter Library to a new locale, since you'll need to override every default `MESSAGE` with the appropriate translation.
+A template is going to be very useful if you need to translate the Foundation Library to a new locale, since you'll need to override every default `MESSAGE` with the appropriate translation.
-In this case, you might want to copy the whole file into your StartLib folder, as a module of the library, and adapt it to needs.
+In this case, you might want to copy the whole file into your Foundation folder, as a module of the library, and adapt it to needs.

 > **IMPORTANT** — Some library modules already redefine a few `MESSAGE`s; so you'll need to keep an eye for duplicate definitions, in case you decide to integrate one of these templates.